ONSdigital/ras-frontstage/tests/README.md

  The developer should run the lint run_linting.sh shell script first.
 Once code passes this the developer should move to running the run_unit_tests.sh script.
 Once tests pass for this script the developer can go on to run both together in the shell script run_tests.sh.

+### Detailed Description

+ The tests are written with the pytest framework which can be [found here](https://docs.pytest.org/en/latest/index.html) To run a test file directly from the command line you can test with the verbose command:

+   />  py.test -v test_app.py

+ Or for the fully verbose way:

+   /> python  -m pytest test_app.py

+ Where -m = module, pytest is the module to run from, and test_app.py is the test file.
+To run in verbose mode use the -v argument.

+  /> python -m pytest -v test_app.py

 ### Writing Unit Tests

 TODO